 Any work not completed in class is homework.
+Homework has been identified in most national and state reports on education as a vital factor in increasing student achievement.
+Homework is never assigned as punishment.
 Parents are encouraged to review student homework to let the child know the parent views this as important work.
 Teachers know that children are involved in evening activities; however, time should be budgeted so homework can be completed.
 A student has a better day in school when he/she comes prepared and ready.
-Work missed due to absence will be assigned at the discretion of the teacher when the student returns.
-Parents can aid their children in the area of homework by providing a favorable place for work and study.
+Work missed due to absence will be assigned, at the discretion of the teacher, when the student returns.

+Parents can aid their children by providing a favorable place for work and study.
 Parents should be encouraging and supportive but should avoid doing the student's homework.
-Failure to complete homework assignments can affect a student's grades.
+Failure to complete homework assignments can/will affect a student's grades.